 (Personally, I feel like there are a ton of authors that fit the bill as far as definitions go, but we will get to that in a later post.)

-In this case, any piece of writing or any author that has challenged societal norms in a way that was unorthodox can be labeled as transgressive.
-It becomes Dirty Realism when the themes are presented to the reader as grotesquely honest, uncomfortable, or just plain dirty.
+In this case, any piece of writing or any author that has challenged societal norms in a way that was unorthodox can be labeled as transgressive fiction or dirty realism.
+Fiction, semi-fiction, or poetry that portrays the stories to the reader as grotesquely honest, uncomfortable, or just plain dirty ... but still realistic.

 When characters fuck up with flair, now that's when it becomes great literature.

 *cue the dictionary, or Google for that matter*

 Transgressive fiction is a genre of literature which focuses on characters who feel confined by the norms and expectations of society and who break free of those confines in unusual or illicit ways.

 Dirty realism is a term coined by Bill Buford of Granta magazine to define a North American literary movement.
 Writers in this sub-category of realism are said to depict the seamier or more mundane aspects of ordinary life in spare, unadorned language.